-Ever wondered how tree branches are picked up off the streets after a storm or how a car accident is handled if caused by public transportation?
-Whether it is a city, county, school district, etc., public entities have a unique set of inherent risks just like the ones specified above.
+Ever wondered what happens to the tree branches that end up in the street after a storm or how car accidents that involve public transportation are handled?
+Whether it’s a city, county, school district, etc., public entities have a unique set of inherent risks like the ones specified above.

-Public risk management professionals oversee these types of public risk.
-They’re in charge of creating and implementing frameworks to reduce, accept or mitigate those risks, which allows for reduced reputation risk and improved safety.
+Public risk management professionals oversee these types of risks.
+They’re in charge of creating and implementing frameworks to reduce, accept, or mitigate those risks, which allows for reduced reputation risk and improved safety.

-There are three parts to public risk management.
+There are three parts of public risk management.
 First, there is “public,” which is defined as a population or a community.

-Then there is the term “risk,” which is anything that causes “a possible loss, damage, threat or any other hazard in the public space.”
+Then there’s the term “risk,” which is anything that causes “a possible loss, damage, threat or any other hazard in the public space.”

 What Does a Public Risk Manager Do?

-Because every public entity comes with its own set of risks, not every public risk manager does the exact same job.
-However, there are some common duties that are highlighted below.
+Because every public entity comes with its own set of risks, not every public risk manager does the same job.
+However, there are some common duties that most public risk managers perform.

-They’re also responsible for implementing safety programs, managing claims and purchasing insurance for public facilities.
-Public risk professionals use risk control frameworks that support the strategic plan for the entities to identify risks, perform risk analysis, formulate treatment and monitor the treatment to assure the effectiveness, as well as balance with political scrutiny, budget, and entity expectations.
+They’re also responsible for implementing safety programs, managing claims, and buying insurance for public facilities.
+Public risk professionals use risk control frameworks that support the strategic plan for the entities to find risks, perform a risk analysis, plan treatment, and watch the treatment to assure the effectiveness, as well as balance with political scrutiny, budget, and entity expectations.